anroots/kohana-commoneer/README.md

 Kohana Module Template
 ======================

 This is a base template intended to help you create your own Kohana 3 Module.

-The intention is not to provide with a fix structure of how a module should be but to provide an start point for your our custom modules.
+The intention is not to provide with a fix structure of how a module should be, but to provide an start point for your our custom modules.

-Fell free to Fork and make your own changes.
+*Fell free to Fork and make your own changes.*

 Planned support
 ---------------